-Preamble: The purpose of this course is to provide an insight to the fundamental theory and techniques for efficient representation, processing of video signals and the applications of digital video.
+The purpose of this course is to provide an insight to the fundamental theory and techniques for efficient representation, processing of video signals and the applications of digital video.
 This course covers essential topics including motion analysis and video tracking.
 This provides a formal problem formulation for video tracking and typical challenges that make video tracking difficult.
 Also it discusses current and emerging applications of video tracking.
 Also covers video processing applications on such diverse topics as video surveillance, face tracking and recognition from video, motion tracking in medical videos, and using video to assist speech recognition.

-- 1. Understand of what videos are and their standards - 2.
-Understand digital video hardware - 3.
-Understand the essential topics such as motion segmentation and video tracking - 4.
-Apply video tracking algorithms for intelligent surveillance and medical applications - 5.
-Analyse different background subtraction techniques for different scenario - 6.
-Analyse to choose right sensor for the right job
+CO1.
+Apply motion segmentation and video tracking Apply CO2.
+Apply video tracking algorithms for intelligent surveillance and Apply medical applications CO3.
+Analyze different background subtraction techniques for different Analyze scenario CO4.
+Examine the ideas behind intelligent surveillance and medical Apply applications CO5.
+Analyze to choose right sensor for the right job Analyze